ziadDarwish/music-data-analysis/README.md

 # 🎶 OK Computer, Map My Sound
 *A Data Science Diploma Capstone Project*
-**Institute:** The German University in Cairo, Egypt
+**The German University in Cairo, Egypt**

 ---

 ## 🧠 Project Overview

-_“No Surprises”_ here — this project explores the evolution of music genres, subgenres, and audio features over the decades using data collected from multiple sources, including the **Spotify Web API** and the **Last.fm API**.
-Since Spotify’s genre data was limited (surprise surprise...), we leveraged Last.fm to fill in missing genre and subgenre classifications — making our dataset richer, cleaner, and more representative.
+This project explores the evolution of music genres, subgenres, and audio features over the decades using data collected from multiple sources, including the **Spotify Web API** and the **Last.fm API**.
+Since Spotify’s genre data was limited (no surprises), we leveraged Last.fm to fill in missing genre and subgenre classifications making our dataset richer, cleaner, and more representative.

-To orchestrate our workflow and ensure everything stayed _“In Its Right Place”_, we built a data pipeline using **Apache Airflow** and stored our processed data in **PostgreSQL**.
+To orchestrate our workflow, we built a data pipeline using **Apache Airflow** and stored our processed data in **PostgreSQL**.

 Our project is based on Billboard’s **Top 200 Albums of All Time**, providing a solid foundation for trend analysis across decades.